marcomonelli3/Spatial_Ecology_in_R/README.md

 + Geography
 + Remote sensing

-A link to the course is available here: https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2025/535506
+A link to the course is available [here](https://www.unibo.it/en/study/course-units-transferable-skills-moocs/course-unit-catalogue/course-unit/2025/535506)